tighek/toad-tot/README.md

 Features in v2.1
   - Sound effects for doors, sprayers, and reload/reset.
   - Removed "bells".
+  - Added variables in config.py for start-up test fire and delay between tubes.

 Features in v2.0
   - Add command line arguments for Local, Sensor, and Action.